ActuallyHappening/COMP1100/documents/Iteration_2/business_model_canvas.md

-**ITERATION ONE**:

 # Business Model Canvas
+## Iteration 1 (Updated in Iteration 2):
 **Customer Segments**
 1) We believe that our customers are undergraduate students who need to select courses every semester.

 This hypothesis was accepted.
 The amount of feedback recieved in interviews demonstrate a demand from undergraduate students for a solution in this field to be developed.
-As shown in the evaluation of hypotheses in the [value proposition campus](value_proposition_canvas.md), many of the assumed pains and gains of this customer base were proven to be correct.
+As shown in the evaluation of hypotheses in the [value proposition canvas](value_proposition_canvas.md), many of the assumed pains and gains of this customer base were proven to be correct.
 Therefore, there is clear need to address this customer segment with a solution in the area that we are proposing.

 2) We believe students invest more time than they would like in the course enrolment procedure as a consequence of the process spanning several sites.
-[Test Card 1](test_cards.md)
+[Iteration 1 Test Card 1](test_cards.md)

-This hypothesis was accepted for reasons found in [Learning Card 1](learning_cards.md).
+This hypothesis was accepted for reasons found in [Iteration 1 Learning Card 1](../iteration_1/learning_cards.md).

 3) We believe that students make erroneous selections during course planning as a consequence of a lack of proper communication as prerequisites are not properly communicated.
-[Test Card 2](test_cards.md)
+[Iteration 1 Test Card 2](../iteration_1/test_cards.md)

-This hypothesis was discarded for reasons found in [Learning Card 2](learning_cards.md).
+This hypothesis was discarded for reasons found in [Iteration 1 Learning Card 2](../iteration_1/learning_cards.md).

 4) We believe students enrol in courses having already completed the appropriate prerequisites.
-[Test Card 3](test_cards.md)
+[Iteration 1 Test Card 3](../iteration_1/test_cards.md)

-This hypothesis was accepted for reasons found in [Learning Card 3](learning_cards.md).
+This hypothesis was accepted for reasons found in [Iteration 1 Learning Card 3](../iteration_1/learning_cards.md).

 5) We believe students are unaware of the selection of courses offered by the university.
-[Test Card 4](test_cards.md)
+[Iteration 1 Test Card 4](../iteration_1/test_cards.md)

-This hypothesis was discarded for reasons found in [Learning Card 4](learning_cards.md).
+This hypothesis was discarded for reasons found in [Iteration 1 Learning Card 4](../iteration_1/learning_cards.md).

 6) We believe students who keep a plan for the courses they do are forced to custom make it in a program not designed for it.
-[Test Card 5](test_cards.md)
+[Iteration 1 Test Card 5](../iteration_1/test_cards.md)

-This hypothesis was accepted for reasons found in [Learning Card 5](learning_cards.md).
+This hypothesis was accepted for reasons found in [Iteration 1 Learning Card 5](../iteration_1/learning_cards.md).

+7) We believe students plan their course in reference to a long-term course plan [Iteration 2 Test Card 2](../iteration_2/test_cards.md)

+This hypothesis was rejected for reasons found in [Iteration 2 Learning Card 2](../iteration_2/learning_cards.md).

 **Value Propositions**
 1) We believe that our market wants an easier way to identify the prerequisites for a given course